 Our principal executive offices are located at 301 Harper Drive, Suite 110, Moorestown, New Jersey, 08057.
-Our telephone number is (877) 870-7005 and our website is www. .com.
+Our telephone number is (877) 870-7005 and our website is www.chmireit.com.
 The offices of our Manager are located at the same address.
 Information available on or accessible through our website and Freedom Mortgage's website is not incorporated into this prospectus.

+THE OFFERING

+Common stock offered by us

+Common stock offered by us in the concurrent private placement shares (plus up to an additional shares of our common stock issuable upon the exercise of the underwriters' overallotment option).

+Common stock to be outstanding after this offering and the concurrent private placement shares(1)

+Use of proceeds

+1,000,000 shares

-THE OFFERING Common stock offered by us shares (plus up to an additional shares of our common stock issuable upon the exercise of the underwriters' over-allotment option).
-Common stock offered by us in the concurrent private placement shares Common stock to be outstanding after this offering and the concurrent private placement shares (1) Use of proceeds We estimate that the net proceeds we will receive from this offering and the concurrent private placement will be approximately \$ million (or approximately \$ million if the underwriters fully exercise their over- allotment option), after deducting the underwriting discounts and commissions payable on the shares sold in this offering and the estimated offering expenses payable by us.
+We estimate that the net proceeds we will receive from this offering and the concurrent private placement will be approximately \$ million (or approximately \$ million if the underwriters fully exercise their over-allotment option), after deducting the estimated offering expenses payable by us.
+Our Manager has agreed to pay the entire underwriting discount and structuring fee payable with respect to each share sold in this offering.
 We intend to contribute the net proceeds of this offering and the concurrent private placement to our operating partnership in exchange for common units of limited partnership interest in our operating partnership, or OP units.
-We expect to deploy substantially all of the net proceeds of this offering and the concurrent private placement to investment in Excess MSRs, including the acquisition of our Initial Excess MSRs, and Agency RMBS backed by 30-year FRMs, 20-year FRMs, 15-year FRMs and hybrid ARMs.
-We may also use a portion of the net proceeds of this offering and the concurrent private placement for general corporate purposes.
-See "Use of Proceeds."
-Distribution policy To qualify as a REIT, we must distribute annually to our stockholders an amount at least equal to 90% of our REIT taxable income, determined without regard to the deduction for dividends paid and excluding any net capital gain.
-We currently expect to distribute substantially all of our REIT taxable income to our stockholders.
-Ownership and transfer restrictions To assist us in qualifying as a REIT, among other purposes, our charter generally limits beneficial and constructive ownership by any person to no more than 9.8% in value or in number of shares, whichever is more restrictive, of the outstanding shares of any class or series of our shares.
-In addition, our charter contains various other restrictions on the ownership and transfer of our shares.
-See "Description of Capital Stock -Restrictions on Ownership and Transfer."
+We intend to deploy the net proceeds of this offering and the concurrent private placement as follows:

+- approximately 25% to 30% to investments in Excess MSRs, including the acquisition of our Initial Excess MSRs from Freedom Mortgage for approximately \$40.5 million; - approximately 65% to 60% to investments in Agency RMBS backed by 30-year, 20-year and 15-year FRMs.

+For more detailed information, see "Use of Proceeds."

 (1) Assumes the underwriters' over-allotment option to purchase up to an additional shares of our common stock is not exercised.
-The number of shares outstanding after this offering and the concurrent private placement excludes: (i) shares of our common stock issuable upon exchange of LTIP units to be granted to our executive officers and directors and to certain employees of our Manager and Freedom Mortgage who provide services to us upon completion of this offering pursuant to our 2013 Equity Incentive Plan; and (ii) a maximum of shares of our common stock reserved for future issuance pursuant to our 2013 Equity Incentive Plan.
-The number of shares outstanding after this offering and the concurrent private placement includes 1,000 shares issued to Mr. Middleman in connection with our initial capitalization.
+The number of shares of common stock outstanding after this offering and the concurrent private placement excludes: (i) 37,500 shares of our common stock issuable upon exchange of 37,500 LTIP units, a special class of partnership interest in our operating partnership, to be granted to our executive officers and directors and to certain employees of our Manager and Freedom Mortgage who provide services to us upon completion of this offering pursuant to our 2013 Equity Incentive Plan; and (ii) up to 1,462,500 shares of our common stock reserved for future issuance pursuant to our 2013 Equity Incentive Plan.
+The number of shares of common stock outstanding after this offering and the concurrent private placement does not include the 1,000 shares of common stock issued to Mr. Middleman in connection with our initial capitalization.
+We will repurchase these shares from Mr. Middleman at the closing of this offering for \$1,000.